The tech world suffers from a disproportionate lack of inclusion and diversity.

 You might have put together an inclusive-looking judge panel or brought in a group of mentors from different ethnicities.
 But the reality of bias is that sometimes it’s unconscious, and even those with the best intentions may say or do something that can potentially alienate someone else.

-If this happens, it’s unlikely that someone will voice their concerns right there and then, while they’re feeling marginalised or uncomfortable.
+If this happens, it’s unlikely that someone will voice their concerns right there and then, while they’re feeling marginalized or uncomfortable.
 Most people need time to process and reflect on their experiences before they’re ready to share constructive criticism.

-Give everyone that opportunity by following up a couple of days after the hackathon to really listen to any concerns participants may have had.
+Give everyone that opportunity by following up a couple of days after the hackathon to listen to any concerns participants may have had.

 Remember: the only way you can get a true grip on how well you’re doing is to ask for feedback.

-Organising a hackathon is about more than cool mugs and branded freebies.
 It’s also an opportunity to build and grow inclusive spaces where like-minded people from all walks of life can come together and learn from each other.

-Want to read more articles?
-Check out our library of blog posts and guides where you’ll find lots of useful insights and tips for first-time hackathon organisers.
+Check out our library of blog posts and guides where you’ll find lots of useful insights and tips for first-time hackathon organizers.

 Request a demo, and we'll have you set-up in no time.